 How should I send books back when I have more than one bag?
 If there's room, then you can stuff everything into one bag, including your additional bag.
 Otherwise, you can split the difference between the bags and mail them all separately.

 I mailed a bag and the books haven't been checked in yet.
 It takes a few days for the post office to get your books back to us, so don't worry!
 If it's been more than a week, then you can call or email us and we'll take care of it.

 My sibling and I sent our bags back on the same day, but they got theirs back first.
 Why?
 Sometimes when looking for the perfect book to send you, we'll have to transport it from a different library branch, which can take an extra day.
 If your books are taking a little longer, that just means they're going to be extra special.

 My books are overdue, but I'm not done.
 What should I do?
-Call us at 573-817-7092 or email us at [email protected] and we'll extend your due date!
+Fill out our renewal form and we will extend your due date!

 A book has been purchased for me.
 How long will it take for it to be mailed?
 This can take a few weeks from the time we place the order to its delivery at the library, then it must be processed into the catalog, and finally, we send it to you.
 However, we'd love to send you some similar titles while you wait for your special copy!

 What if I don't like my books?
 Then let us know, and we'll try again!
 The more descriptive you can be with your return sheet, then the better our selections will be.
 There's nothing more exciting for us than to figure out what your personal “style” is and get you great books!

 When do I get my hold?
 If your hold arrives and we're already working on a bag for you, then we'll add it to the bag.
 If your hold arrives afterward, then we'll send it as a special delivery!